 Initially, I sought to recruit participants through a participant pool provided by the selected university for members of the university's community.
 However, after more than a week of unsuccessful attempts to recruit participants, I referred to my Plan B, which was to recruit via Facebook.
-A recruitment letter was posted in multiple Facebook groups with high numbers of minority doctoral students attending online universities.
-Within 2 weeks of posting a recruitment post on Facebook, eight participants volunteered to participate in the study.
-Each participant received and completed a consent letter via email, an expressed no concerns or questions regarding their participation in the study.
-Once the consent form was received, participants were sent an email with a link to Calendly.com where they could select a list of available interview times.
+A recruitment letter was posted in multiple Facebook groups

 Participants were given the option to participate via Zoom chat, Zoom video chat, or over the phone.
 Each participant agreed to be recorded on Zoom video chat, with no requests to conduct a phone interview.
 I asked each participant nine semistructured interview questions to gain insight into their lived experiences of being multiracial doctoral students attending an online university.
-In the beginning of each interview, participants were reminded that their participants with the exception of one, completed the interview at any time.
+In the beginning of each interview, participants were reminded that their participation was voluntary, and they were able to stop the interview at any time.
 All participants with the exception of one, completed the interview with no concerns or distractions.
 Repeated attempts to reschedule interviews with one volunteer was unsuccessful over the course of 3 weeks.
 After reviewing the data collected from the first seven interviews, I determined data saturation was achieved as I had an in-depth set of data available.
 According to Fusch and Ness (2015), data saturation is achieved once a researcher has exhausted the collected information and has an in-depth set of data available.
 As a result, I decided to move forward with the data analysis.